saschaende/typo3-users/README.md

 * Packagist: https://packagist.org/packages/saschaende/users
     * ```composer require saschaende/users```

-Users brings you all essential plugins (login, logout, register, forgot password, banlist for spam hosts...) to build a community with your TYPO3 system.
-Based on easy to customize fluid templates.
+With the extension "users" you get all necessary plugins to build up a community or a protected user area without complicated TYPOSCRIPT.
+All essential adjustments are made comfortably directly in the plugins.
+The adaptation is easily done via FLUID templates and is already based on Bootstrap 4.
+The "users" extension is maintained regularly, errors are fixed within a few days and new functions are added regularly.

-# Features of the "Users" Extension
+# Features of the "users" Extension

 ## General